rabingaire/rabingaire.github.io/_posts/2016-11-15-why-learn-javascript.markdown

 #### **Easy to learn:**

-Yes JavaScript is one of the easiest languages to learn.
+Yes, JavaScript is one of the easiest languages to learn.
 Unlike other language you don’t have to set up anything to run your JavaScript code.
 JavaScript comes pre-installed with modern web browsers.
 So how do I run JavaScript code?
 It’s easy (Assuming you know how to write HTML) alongside some HTML throw a bit of JavaScript and run it on a web browser great you have got your first JavaScript running.

 #### **To make websites more user friendly:**